Sheriff: No change in procedures after suspect kills self

 YOUNGSTOWN, Ohio (AP) — A northeast Ohio sheriff says his office isn’t changing its prisoner transport procedures after a suspect being led from a Youngstown courtroom jumped to his death from a fourth-floor courthouse balcony.

-RELATED: Youngstown triple murder suspect jumps to his death off courtroom balcony
+READ MORE: Video: Defendant in triple slaying dies in jump from court balcony

-Mahoning County Sheriff Jerry Greene tells Cleveland.com that the defendant was handled differently and not shackled at the time because of a court order that deviated from what deputies usually do with prisoners headed to and from courtrooms.
+Mahoning County Sheriff Jerry Greene said the defendant was handled differently and not shackled at the time because of a court order that deviated from what deputies usually do with prisoners headed to and from courtrooms.

 A defense attorney had argued that seeing 48-year-old Robert Seman Jr. in jail clothes or handcuffs could improperly influence jurors.